 What factors will affect my life insurance premium?

 - Policy Type: The type of life insurance policy you buy will be a major factor in what you’ll pay for coverage.
-Inexpensive term?
+Cheap term life?
 Expensive whole life?
 There are many types of coverage with varying costs.

-- Face Amount: The more coverage you buy the more expensive.
+- Face Amount: The more life insurance coverage you buy the more expensive.

 - Health: This is usually the most complicated and confusing for shoppers.
 Your specific health details may make your policy more expensive compared to if you didn’t have those health issues.
 Your family history is a factor too.